USS Gunston Hall conducts small boat operations in support of Steadfast Defender 24

-A Swedish Marine, assigned to 2nd Battalion, oversees small boat operations in the well deck of the Whidbey Island-class dock landing ship USS Gunston Hall (LSD 44) in support of Steadfast Defender 24, Mar.
-5, 2024.
-Steadfast Defender 2024, NATO’s largest exercise in decades, will demonstrate NATO’s ability to deploy forces rapidly from across the Alliance to reinforce the defense of Europe.
+A Swedish CB90-class fast assault craft approaches the well deck of the Whidbey Island-class dock landing ship USS Gunston Hall (LSD 44), during small boat operations in support of Steadfast Defender 24, March 8, 2024.
+Sweden, NATO’s newest member, is integrating with NATO forces during the Alliance’s largest exercise in decades, continuing their long-standing partnership while showcasing NATO’s ability to deploy forces rapidly to reinforce the defense of Europe.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Danielle Serocki)

 |Date Taken: